Rob-McCormack/EC-Flat50Bench/README.md

 ---

 _The graph below demonstrates **Structural Gradient Erasure**.
 The Green Line proves the agent is intelligent.
 The Red/Blue lines prove that **Structure dominates Intelligence**_.

 ![Adversarial Reward Inversion](figures/ec_3_panels.png)

-**These failures are not speculation.** Tabular Q-learning trained for 50,000+ episodes against both stochastic and fully deterministic cyclic adversaries converges to a **50.0% ± 0.06 win-rate** with a **32.5% immediate value sign-flip rate**.
+**These failures are not speculation.**

+Tabular `Q-learning` trained for 50,000+ episodes against both stochastic and fully deterministic cyclic adversaries converges to a **50.0% ± 0.06 win-rate** with a **32.5% immediate value sign-flip rate**.
 No tested optimizer has ever broken this ceiling.

 This flatline is the conclusive signature of a system where optimization gradients are definitionally erased by the protocol itself.

+> **`Technical Note` (for RL reviewers):**
+> The ~50% ceiling in the entropy modes reflects **convergence**, not an exploration bug.
+Tabular Q-learning with ε-greedy exploration and standard hyperparameters converges to stable Q-values where `capture` and `wait` have nearly equal expected value.
+The deterministic cycle mode (clockwork reward schedule) removes stochastic uncertainty, yet the agent still converges to an indifferent ~50% policy.
+This proves the flatline is structural, not a failure to explore. _(For full arguments, see [THEORY.md](THEORY.md))_

 ---